Sciatica SymptomsBy Sally Ann Quirke | Filed under: Sciatica

 You may ask why your symptoms of your sciatica change so often?

-Your symptoms can change from day to day and from hour to hour.
-This is due to the effect your bodys position has on sciatica.
+You may experience a situation where painful symptoms can change from day to day or from hour to hour.
+This is generally due to the effect your bodys position has on sciatica.
 If you are sitting a lot you may have more leg pain than back pain.
 If you are lying down your buttock may hurt more than your leg.
-Seek medical advice on the appropriate positions and treatments for your sciatica.
+Again take note of the different symptoms you may have and when you get them tell your Physio about them.

 In summary, the cause of sciatica comes from the sciatic nerve being impinged or trapped.
 It also can arise from inflammation of the sciatic nerve due to trauma or stiffness in the structures around it.
 The treatment of choice for your pain depends on which structure is compressing your sciatic nerve.